Copper Scroll: Language and writing style

 The style of writing is unusual, different from the other scrolls.
 It is written in a style similar to Mishnaic Hebrew.
 While Hebrew is a well-known language, the majority of ancient Hebrew text in which the language is studied is generally biblical in nature, which the Copper Scroll is not.
 As a result, "most of the vocabulary is simply not found in the Bible or anything else we have from ancient times."
 The orthography is unusual, the script having features resulting from being written on copper with hammer and chisel.
 There is also the anomaly that seven of the location names are followed by a group of two or three Greek letters, thought by some to represent numerical values.
-Also, the "clauses" within the scroll mark intriguing parallels to that of Greek inventories, from the Greek temple of Apollo.
+Also, the "clauses" within the scroll mark parallels to that of Greek inventories, from the Greek temple of Apollo.
 This similarity to the Greek inventories, would suggest that scroll is in fact an authentic "temple inventory."

 Some scholars believe that the difficulty in deciphering the text is perhaps due to it having been copied from another original document by an illiterate scribe who did not speak the language in which the scroll was written, or at least was not well familiar.
 As Milik puts it, the scribe "uses the forms and ligature of the cursive script along with formal letters, and often confuses graphically several letters of the formal hand."
 As a result, it has made translation and understanding of the text difficult.